This page provides a range of information for the business sector:

 Restrictions on the numbers of people allowed in your premises can change.
 It's important to regularly check on current rulings on the NSW Government website.

 When calculating how many people can attend your business:

 - Multiply the length by the width to calculate the area of your room in square metres

-- Divide the area of your room (calculated in square metres) by four to calculate the maximum number of people allowed.
+- Divide the area of your room (calculated in square metres) by square metre ruling to calculate the maximum number of people allowed.